Where to Discuss?

 Python: Matplotlib Result: Polynomial Prediction: Compare Statistical Properties

-I’m still curious how to visualize further.
+I’m still curious how to visualize further, for better visual metaphors in future posts.
 But this time I still have no idea.
+For now, these bar plots help turn statistical smoke into readable signal.

 What’s the Next Exciting Step 🤔?